pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 Currently, Meituan has over 1,700 TiDB nodes and several hundred clusters.
 The largest cluster has more than 40 nodes, and **the largest table stores over 100 billion records**. **The number of queries each day exceeds 10 billion**, with the peak QPS in a single cluster beyond 100 K.

-We use TiDB mostly for three scenarios: horizontal scaling, financial-grade data consistency, and data middle office.
+We use TiDB mostly for three scenarios: horizontal scaling, financial-grade data consistency, and data hub.

 ### Horizontal scaling